Interior AIDS Association Interior Medication Assisted Treatment

 Interior AIDS Association Interior Medication Assisted Treatment - Fairbanks, AK

 Interior Aids Association Interior Medication Assisted Treatment is an addiction treatment facility situated at 710 3rd Avenue in the 99701 zip code in Fairbanks, AK.
-It specializes in Buprenorphine treatment.
-Interior Aids Association Interior Medication Assisted Treatment provides methadone detoxification, buprenorphine detoxification and relapse prevention from naltrexone.
-Some of the treatment approaches used by Interior Aids Association Interior Medication Assisted Treatment include motivational incentives, substance use counseling approach and trauma counseling.
+It specializes in Methadone treatment.
+Interior Aids Association Interior Medication Assisted Treatment provides methadone maintenance, buprenorphine detoxification and methadone detoxification.
+Some of the treatment approaches used by Interior Aids Association Interior Medication Assisted Treatment include trauma counseling, motivational incentives and substance use counseling approach.
 Interior Aids Association Interior Medication Assisted Treatment also specializes in detox services and offers Opioid Detox.
-Interior Aids Association Interior Medication Assisted Treatment provides outpatient treatment, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides detoxification and substance use treatment.
+Interior Aids Association Interior Medication Assisted Treatment provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient detoxification.
+It also provides substance use treatment and detoxification.

 Address: 710 3rd Avenue, Fairbanks, AK 99701